voxpupuli/puppet-bareos/README.md

 ```

 #### Job - Define ::bareos::director::job
-To deﬁne the backup/restore Jobs and to tie together the Client, FileSet and Schedule resources to be used for each Job.
+To define the backup/restore Jobs and to tie together the Client, FileSet and Schedule resources to be used for each Job.
-Normally, you will Jobs of diﬀerent names corresponding to each client (i.e. one Job per client, but a diﬀerent one with a diﬀerent name for each client).
+Normally, you will Jobs of different names corresponding to each client (i.e. one Job per client, but a different one with a different name for each client).

 Jobs does have `Run Script`, which is represented by hash.
 Hash values are only allowed to have other hashes, string values or array of string values (like the Include Exclude Items in Fileset).